ibowditch/userdocs/_build/html/_sources/events.md.txt

 (ev-veh)=
 Vehicles
-: If brigade vehicles are used in a event, this can be noted in the event.
+: If brigade vehicles are used in an event, this can be noted in the event.
 This is useful in tracking {ref}`vehicle availability<vehbook>` when events are planned in advance.